Yoast/Yoast-SEO-for-Magento2/README.md

 # MaxServ_YoastSeo

 ## Introduction
-This module incorporates Yoast SEO into Magento.
+We have developed this advanced SEO module in close corporation with YOAST.
+It incorporates the YOAST library into Magento2.

 ## Requirements
 Magento 2.1.*

 ## Latest version
-The current version is 1.0.0.
+The current stable version is 1.0.0.
-We are still in active development working towards a release candidate.

 ## Installation
 Register the repository: